Kong/docs.konghq.com/app/dev-portal/portals/customization/snippets.md

 Newly created Pages are in `Published` status by default for ease of use.
 With the Snippet selected on the left sidebar, click the "three dots" menu in the top right corner and select `Unpublish`.
 This can be useful for providing messaging across Pages that is only displayed for a period of time, e.g. system outages or special events.

-### Change Page visibility
+## Change Page visibility

-In the top right corner, click the menu with three dots.
-You can toggle from `Private` to `Public`, and vice versa.
+If you want to change the visibility of a Snippet, select the Snippet in the sidebar and click the menu in the top right corner and toggle **Private** and **Public** as needed.